Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iwID_cZx20g.md

 ### Transcript

-> let's see here smart mergers i don't know we should ask mark that when i was here um we here yet we hear you that's all i gotta say
+> let's see here smart mergers i don't know we should ask mark that when i was here, we here yet we hear you that's all i gotta say